 Among the benefits Dave experiences in his practice are clarity in living a healthy lifestyle and a growing capacity in living with attitudes of kindness, generosity and service.

-Recently, Dave has been leading a semester-long mindfulness course for high school juniors at Sacred Heart Academy in Amherst.
+As part of his association with Grow Mindful WNY, Dave has been leading a semester-long mindfulness course for high school juniors at Sacred Heart Academy in Amherst.

 Dave is currently working with local organizations helping them mobilize projects in which children, their families and community members foster creative nature play.
 His work with young children and teens fosters joy and satisfaction in seeing others grow in their awareness of living more fully.